 2. Then, copy-paste this line “control.exe /name Microsoft.NetworkAndSharingCenter /page Advanced” and hit Enter.
 Advanced Sharing settings window will open.

 3. In the Advanced Sharing settings window, click on “All Networks“.

 4. Under “Password Protected Sharing” option, select “Turn off password protected sharing“.

 Close Advanced Sharing settings tab.
 Restart your computer and try to reconnect.
 If the issue still persists go for the next fix.

 Fix-4 Disable particular Security policy from Local Security Policy-

-Sometimes some security policies can effect your access to the network which can cause the error ‘Network Credential Access Error’.
-You can disable the particular policy which you is hampering the access.
+Sometimes some security policies can affect your access to the network which can cause the error ‘Network Credential Access Error’.
+You can disable the particular policy which you are hampering access.
 Follow these next steps-

 You can disable Credential Manager Service from Services window.
 It may solve the error.
 To disable Credential Manager Service follow these steps-

-2. Now, look for the “Credential Manger” service.
+2. Now, look for the “Credential Manager” service.
 Double click on “Credential Manager“.